10 Fruits and Vegetables That Your Dog Can Feast On

-Carrots are a great dog snack—crunchy, sweet, and most dogs really like them.
-They are loaded with carotenoids, fiber, Vitamin C and Vitamin K (needed for blood clotting), as well as potassium.
+Carrots are a great dog snack; they’re crunchy, sweet, and most dogs really like them.
+They are loaded with carotenoids, fiber, Vitamin C, and Vitamin K (needed for blood clotting), as well as potassium.
 Carrots have magnesium, manganese, most of the B vitamins, and phosphorus, which is required for energy production, among other things.

 5. Green Beans

-Blueberries are available year-round, either fresh or frozen and loaded with phytochemicals.
+Blueberries are available all year, either fresh or frozen and loaded with phytochemicals.
 They are an excellent treat for your dog.
-The deep blue color comes from anthocyanidins, which are potent antioxidants, and the berries also supply Vitamin C, Vitamin E, manganese, and fiber.
+The deep blue color comes from anthocyanidins, which are potent antioxidants, and the berries also supply vitamin C, vitamin E, manganese, and fiber.
 Slow introduction in small quantities is particularly essential here.
 Gorging on this tasty fruit can cause a potential stomach ache for both pups and people.

 9. Turnip Greens